 14. Any equipment which is specially designed or modified for the development or for one or more of the production phases of any item mentioned in this Schedule.

 Software and technology

-- 15. Any software which is specially designed for the simulators mentioned in paragraph 2. - 16.
-Any technology which is specially designed to develop, produce or use any item mentioned in this Schedule.
+15. Any software which is specially designed for the simulators mentioned in paragraph 2.

+16. Any technology which is specially designed for the development, production or use of any item mentioned in this Schedule.